Raiganj: Roadways

 Raiganj is connected by buses to a few major cities through NBSTC and private bus services.
 NH 12 and SH 10A are its lifelines.
 SH 10A connects it to Kaliaganj, Balurghat, Hili.
 Buses are available all day long to Balurghat, Siliguri, Jalpaiguri, Alipurduar, Coochbehar, Malda, Kolkata, Maharaja Hat and a few other important cities.
 Overnight bus facilities are available mostly to Kolkata and Dhubri.

 Railways

 Raiganj railway station is on the Barsoi-Radhikapur branch line.
-One express train, Radhikapur Express, is available for reaching Kolkata, and a link superfast express train, Radhikapur-Anandvihar Express, is available for going to New Delhi.
+One express train, Radhikapur Express, is available for reaching Kolkata, and a link superfast express train, Radhikapur-Anandvihar Express, was available for going to New Delhi.
+It was inaugurated in 2003.
+During the COVID pandemic, this was among several other trains that were stopped for preventing the spread of the pandemic.
+It is not functional yet though there are news of it starting soon.
 A couple of Katihar bound local passenger trains and a Siliguri bound DMU passenger can also be availed.

 Mamata Banerjee during her tenure as the union railways minister announced railways projects for Raiganj which boosted the communication.
 The Radhikapur Howrah Kulik Express is also available in morning from Raiganj Railway station inaugurated by MP Debasree Chaudhuri.